erenakyildiz-code/NFTMARKET/README.md

 # NFTMARKET
-An nft site with no frontend
+A nft site with no frontend